google/gvisor/pkg/sentry/seccheck/README.md

 ## Config

 The event session can be defined using JSON for the `runsc trace create` command.
-The session definition has 3 mains parts:
+The session definition has 3 main parts:

 1.  `name`: name of the session being created.
 Only `Default` for now.
 1.  `points`: array of points being enabled in the session.
 Each point has: